adrianeortiz/adrianeortiz.github.io/README.md

   - Each entry includes a logo (pulled from LinkedIn CDN or local asset) and bullet points of responsibilities/achievements.
 - **Education & Professional Development**
   - Master of Science in Software Development (Boston University)
-  - Bachelor of Science in Information Systems (San Francisco State University)
+  - Bachelor of Science in Business Information Systems (San Francisco State University)
   - DevOps Bootcamp (TechWorld with Nana)
 - **Skills & Technologies**
   - Comprehensive list of languages, frameworks, DevOps & SRE tools, testing & QA, web & mobile, databases, general tools, and soft skills.